canonical/microk8s.io/docs/index.md

 Note: The API server on port 8080 is listening on all network interfaces.
 In its kubeconfig file MicroK8s is using the loopback interface, as you can see with `microk8s.kubectl config view`.
 The `microk8s.config` command will output a kubeconfig with the host machine's IP (instead of the 127.0.0.1) as the API server endpoint.

-### Kubernetes addons
+### Kubernetes add-ons

 MicroK8s installs a barebones upstream Kubernetes.
 This means just the api-server, controller-manager, scheduler, kubelet, cni, kube-proxy are installed and run.
-Additional services like kube-dns and dashboard can be run using the `microk8s.enable` command
+Additional services like kube-dns and dashboard can be run using the `microk8s.enable` command.

 ```
 microk8s.enable dns dashboard
 ```

-These addons can be disabled at anytime using the `disable` command
+These add-ons can be disabled at anytime using the `disable` command

 ```
 microk8s.disable dashboard dns
 ```

-With `microk8s.status` you can see the list of available addons and which ones are currently enabled.
-You can find the addon manifests and/or scripts under `${SNAP}/actions/`, with `${SNAP}` pointing by default to `/snap/microk8s/current`.
+With `microk8s.status` you can see the list of available add-ons and which ones are currently enabled.
+You can find the add-on manifests and/or scripts under `${SNAP}/actions/`, with `${SNAP}` pointing by default to `/snap/microk8s/current`.

-#### List of available addons
+#### List of available add-ons
 - **dns**: Deploy kube dns.
-This addon may be required by others thus we recommend you always enable it.
-In environments where the external dns servers `8.8.8.8` and `8.8.4.4` are blocked you will need to update the upstream dns servers in `microk8s.kubectl -n kube-system edit configmap/kube-dns` after enabling the addon.
+This add-on may be required by others thus we recommend you always enable it.
+In environments where the external dns servers `8.8.8.8` and `8.8.4.4` are blocked you will need to update the upstream dns servers in `microk8s.kubectl -n kube-system edit configmap/kube-dns` after enabling the add-on.
-- **dashboard**: Deploy kubernetes dashboard as well as grafana and influxdb.
-To access grafana point your browser to the url reported by `microk8s.kubectl cluster-info`.
+- **dashboard**: Deploy Kubernetes dashboard as well as Grafana and InfluxDB.
+To access Grafana point your browser to the url reported by `microk8s.kubectl cluster-info`.
 - **storage**: Create a default storage class.
 This storage class makes use of the hostpath-provisioner pointing to a directory on the host.
 Persistent volumes are created under `${SNAP_COMMON}/default-storage`.
-Upon disabling this addon you will be asked if you want to delete the persistent volumes created.
+Upon disabling this add-on you will be asked if you want to delete the persistent volumes created.
 - **ingress**: Create an ingress controller.
 - **gpu**: Expose GPU(s) to MicroK8s by enabling the nvidia runtime and nvidia-device-plugin-daemonset.
-Requires NVIDIA drivers to already be installed on the host system.
+Requires NVIDIA drivers to be already installed on the host system.
 - **istio**: Deploy the core [Istio](https://istio.io/) services.
 You can use the `microk8s.istioctl` command to manage your deployments.
-- **registry**: Deploy an image private registry and expose it on `localhost:32000`.
-The storage addon will be enabled as part of this addon.
+- **registry**: Deploy a private image registry and expose it on `localhost:32000`.
+The storage add-on will be enabled as part of this add-on.
 See [the registry documentation](docs/registry) for more details.
 - **metrics-server**: Deploy the [Metrics Server](https://kubernetes.io/docs/tasks/debug-application-cluster/core-metrics-pipeline/#metrics-server).
 - **prometheus**: Deploy the [Prometheus Operator](https://github.com/coreos/prometheus-operator) v0.25.
-- **fluentd**: Deploy [Elasticsearch-Kibana-Fluentd](https://kubernetes.io/docs/tasks/debug-application-cluster/logging-elasticsearch-kibana/) logging and monitoring solution.
+- **fluentd**: Deploy the [Elasticsearch-Kibana-Fluentd](https://kubernetes.io/docs/tasks/debug-application-cluster/logging-elasticsearch-kibana/) logging and monitoring solution.
 - **jaeger**: Deploy the [Jaeger Operator](https://github.com/jaegertracing/jaeger-operator) v1.8.2 in the "simplest" configuration.

 ### Stopping and restarting MicroK8s